Lisa Krieg, Associate Vice President & Director of Enrollment Services

 4 Travel allowance for resident and off-campus students varies based on home state.

-In addition, health insurance coverage is required at an estimated cost of $2,067/year, If a student is covered under a family's health plan, a waiver may be submitted for approval to University Health Services.
-Complete information about the university's Health Insurance Policy and options, as well as the waiver requirements, is available at http://www.cmu.edu/health-services/student-insurance/.
+In addition, health insurance coverage is required at an estimated cost of $2,340/year.
+If a student is covered under a family's health plan, a waiver may be submitted for approval to University Health Services.
+View more details at www.cmu.edu/health-services/student-insurance.

 The HUB staff delivers comprehensive service and counsel to students and families regarding financial aid, billing and payment, registration, academic records, and ID Card services.
 In direct support of student enrollment and persistence, The HUB offers students and families highly integrated information through personal attention and technologically responsive tools in a professional, forward-thinking, and accessible environment.